MichaelViuff/SDJ2/01 Threads 1/README.md

 </blockquote>

-## 1.8 Updating a shared resource
+## 1.8 The rabbit and the turtle
 In this exercise, you’re going to simulate the famous race between the rabbit and the turtle.
 You’re going to need two <code>Runnable</code> classes: <code>Turtle</code> and <code>Rabbit</code>.
 And a class to start the two threads.
 The <code>Rabbit</code> should know about the <code>Turtle</code> (reference through constructor of <code>Rabbit</code>).

-The goal for each thread is to count to e.g. 1000 (i.e. run 1000 meters),
+The goal for each thread is to count to 1000 (i.e. run 1000 meters),

 The turtle will move at a slow, but steady pace, e.g. increment 1 every 10 milliseconds (use <code>sleep()</code>).